 Oven Wiring with a 3-Wire Connection

 How to Wire an Electric Range – The electrical circuit for this oven will need to be tested to be sure that the ground connection is actually present.
-The installation manual should be double checked to be certain that all of the wiring connection points are correct.
+The installation manual should be double checked to be certain that all of the wiring connection points are correct.© By: Dave Rongey

 Kitchen Range Circuit and 3-Wire Connections

-This electrical wiring question came from: BOB, a Electrician from PALMETTO, Florida.
+This electrical wiring question came from: Bob, an Electrician in Florida.

 3-Wire and 4-Wire Oven Circuit Connections